Marwie375/Supabase-Database-Actions-Backup/README.md

 Forked from: https://github.com/sesto-dev/supabase-database-backup

-Please see the original ^ repo for intructions and features
+Please see the original ^ repo  and the video for instructions and features.
 Video Guide: https://www.youtube.com/watch?v=TY68pfWps64

 ## Connecting to Supabase
-GitHub actions  currently use IPv4, Supabase direct connections are IPv6.
-It's recommanded you pay the add-on fee for a direct Supabase connection for IPv4 support.
+GitHub actions use IPv4, Supabase direct connections are IPv6.
+It's recommended you pay the add-on fee for a direct Supabase connection for IPv4 support.
 Otherwise use the shared Transaction Spooler for IPv4 (not the Sessions pooler).

 ## Features
 - Automatic Daily Backups: Scheduled backups run every day at midnight.